milanbojovic/fractal-drawer/README.md

     mvn javafx:run

-### What is this repository for? ###

-* This JavaFx gui application for visualizing fractal images was written as my final graduation work, it is used to demonstrate forming of fractal shapes to students on department of mathematics.
-User interface allows iterating vizualization of some famous fractal shapes.
-*
 ### How do I run and use this app? ###

 * In order to run this app. you must have Java JRE 1.11 or newer installed on your system (app. is platform independent - should run on Windows, Mac, Linux and other systems if Java is installed)